-When inspecting a used ice maker, look to see if there is a thick coat of dust and grease on the ice machine’s condenser.
-If it is, the machine is due for a professional cleaning.
+When inspecting a used commercial ice maker, look to see if there is a thick coat of dust and grease on the ice machine’s condenser.
+If it is, the ice machine is due for a professional cleaning.

 Evaporators are responsible for freezing water into ice and releasing that ice into our ice bin.
 When scale adheres to evaporators, it acts as an insulator and creates a rough surface.
 The evaporator has a harder time freezing ice.

 The ice that does manage to form has a harder time releasing from the evaporator plate.
 Scale will also reduce the used ice machines daily ice cube production and can lead to further, very expensive repairs.

 Keep in mind, different brands of ice machines have their evaporators in different places:

 Used Hoshizaki Ice Machine Evaporators

 Hoshizaki ice machines, especially KM-series ice machines, have enclosed evaporators that produce ice cubes individually.
 The design is great for ice production, but not so great for inspection.

 The best way to determine if a used Hoshizaki ice machine evaporator is damaged is to look at the plate from the top and bottom of the ice machine.
 You’ll have to remove the roof of the used Hoshizaki ice machine to view the evaporator plate from the top.
 You want to look for any dents, warping, or if the plates are cracked or bubbling.

 You can view the bottom of the evaporator plate by removing the front cover.
 You also want to look below for any plate separation.
 Tap the plates and see if you heat them bang together.
 The plates should be solidly connected.